2021–22 Grambling State Tigers men's basketball team

 The 2021–22 Grambling State Tigers men's basketball team represented Grambling State University in the 2021–22 NCAA Division I men's basketball season.
-The Tigers, led by fifth-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference.
+The Tigers, led by fifth-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).

+The Tigers finished the season 12–20, 9–9 in SWAC play, to finish in a tie for sixth place.
+In the SWAC tournament, they defeated Southern in the quarterfinals before losing to second-seeded Texas Southern in the semifinals.

 Previous season

-The Tigers finished the 2020–21 season 11–11, 9–6 in SWAC play to finish in fourth place.
+The Tigers finished the 2020–21 season 11–11, 9–6 in SWAC play, to finish in fourth place.
 In the SWAC tournament, they defeated Southern in the quarterfinals, before falling to top-seeded Prairie View A&M in the semifinals.